openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

       * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
           * `name`: OPTIONAL.
 String value of a display name for the claim.
           * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
+          * `logo`: OPTIONAL.
+A JSON object with information about the logo of the Credential Issuer with a following non-exhaustive list of parameters that MAY be included:
+            * `uri`: OPTIONAL.
+Array of values that each identify a URI where the Wallet can obtain a logo of the Credential Issuer.
+Wallet needs to identify and pick the scheme that it supports, since the URI value could use `https:` scheme, `data:` scheme, etc.
+            * `alt_text`: OPTIONAL.
+String value of an alternative text of a logo image.
 * `order`: OPTIONAL.
 An array of the claim name values that lists them in the order they should be displayed by the Wallet.

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`: